• Skip to primary navigation

 • Pistachios - use shelled and toasted pistachios.
 You can leave them whole - they'll be cut anyway later.
 You can also use another nut you like, like almonds for almond bark.

 • White chocolate - this is the main ingredient of this recipe, so make sure you use a good white chocolate!
-I like to use this high-quality white chocolate, but you can use any white chocolate bar or white chocolate wafers you like.
+I like to use this high-quality white chocolate, but you can use any white chocolate bar or white chocolate chips you like.
 I don't recommend using chocolate chips, though they will do in a pinch.

 • Dried cranberries - they add chew and sweetness to this bark.
 You can also use another dried fruit like apricots.